- Welcome to CS 61B

 Projects 0, 1, 2, and 3 will be worth 50, 80, 200, and 150 points respectively.
 For projects 2 and 3, there are opportunities for “gold points” described in each project specification.

 There will be two evening midterms on February 12th from 8 - 10 PM and on March 20th from 8 - 10 PM.
-There will also be a three hour final exam at a date and time TBD.
+There will also be a three hour final exam on May 9th at 7 PM.
 Midterm 1 will be worth 160 points, midterm 2 will be worth 240 points, and the final exam will be worth 400 points.

 You will be allowed to bring one letter size page of handwritten notes (front and back) to the first midterm, two to the second midterm, and three to the final.
 You will not be required to turn in these sheets, and you may reuse them from exam to exam.